dramco-iwast/docs/index.md

 ---

 These pages contain the technical documentation of the Dramco IoT with a Soft Touch (IWAST) project.
+It focuses on simplicity to integrate sensors for educational purposes.

 An application, running locally on a computer, is used to configure the mother board.
 More specifically, the mother board notifies the client application of the connected sensors.
 Based on the configuration file of each sensor --hosted online-- the client application allows to configure the update frequency of each sensor and corresponding parameters.